Skip Nav Destination

 Published: 11 October 2019

-... biochemical properties conferred by the different keratin isotypes and their modifications serve as finely tunable modulators of epithelial cell migration.
+... and biochemical properties conferred by the different keratin isotypes and their modifications serve as finely tunable modulators of epithelial cell migration.
 We will furthermore argue that KFs together with their associated desmosomal cell–cell junctions and hemidesmosomal cell–extracellular matrix (ECM...

 Includes: Supplementary data